Flavour mixing transport theory and resonant leptogenesis: Conclusions and outlook

-The question of the correct CP-asymmetry regulator has been under some discussion recently~\cite{Garny:2011hg,Garbrecht:2014aga,Dev:2017trv,Dev:2017wwc}.
+The question of the correct CP-asymmetry regulator in the semiclassical approach has been under some discussion recently~\cite{Garny:2011hg,Garbrecht:2014aga,Dev:2017trv,Dev:2017wwc}.
 We performed careful numerical comparisons of our QKEs and the Boltzmann equations endowed with different choices for $\epsilon^{CP}_i$.
-We found that the sum-regulator derived here, and first found in~\cite{Garny:2011hg}, was the only one that qualitatively agrees with the QKEs throughout the parameter range of interest for resonant leptogenesis.
+We found that the sum-regulator derived here in the decoupling limit, and first found in~\cite{Garny:2011hg}, agrees best qualitatively with the QKEs throughout the parameter range of interest for resonant leptogenesis.
 We also implemented the integrated Boltzmann rate equations and compared them with the momentum dependent BEs and the QKEs.
 It turns out that the difference between the REs and BEs was always much smaller than the difference stemming from the choice of different regulators.
-While the sum-regulator was the best choice for the BE and RE approach, their results can still be wrong by a factor $\sim$ 2--4 for $\Delta m_{21} \lesssim \Gamma$.
-For high accuracy results QKEs are thus needed.
-However, we found that the helicity-symmetric QKEs~\cref{eq:offd_equation_approx,eq:diag2_equation_approx,eq:offd_equation_approx,eq:SCP_approximation} give a very accurate approximation to the full flavour QKEs~\cref{eq:delta-f-m-equation} for all parameters.
+While the sum-regulator was generically the best choice for the BE and RE approach, their results can still be wrong by a factor $\sim$ 2--4 for $\Delta m_{21} \lesssim \Gamma$.
+In the strong washout case the modified sum regulator~\cref{eq:effective_sum_regulator} of~\cite{Garbrecht:2014aga,Dev:2017wwc} gives even more accurate late-time results.
+For high accuracy results throughout the parameter range, QKEs are needed however.
+We found that the helicity-symmetric QKEs~\cref{eq:offd_equation_approx,eq:diag2_equation_approx,eq:offd_equation_approx,eq:SCP_approximation} give a very accurate approximation to the full flavour QKEs~\cref{eq:delta-f-m-equation} for all parameters.
 Finally, all of these approaches are in good agreement in the weakly resonant case, $m_i \gg \Delta m_{21} \gg \Gamma$, as expected.